A tell-all book by a (former?) UNAIDS epidemiologist.

 What the author hints at from the very beginning, but doesn't flatly say until at least halfway through the book, is that this wine, and probably many other extremely old and rare wines sold and “discovered” by the same person, were fakes.
 There hasn't been a confession, so we may never know the exact details of the frauds.
 There were probably several different techniques, some crude, others sophisticated.
 Some of the fakes seem incredibly crude in retrospect, and probably succeeded for so many years only because most people don't look for fraud and most people see what they want to.

 What's most interesting is what this says about taste.
 A number of wine experts, including people like Robert Parker and Jancis Robinson, tasted bottles that were almost certainly fakes.
 In some cases they said the wines were exceptional.
 The most obvious explanation is that we taste with our eyes and minds, not just our tongues and noses, and that not even a great critic is completely immune from tasting what they expect.
 That's probably at least part of it.
 But there's another equally interesting possibility: what if Parker was right, and the fakes that he thought were great wines really were great wines?
-What if there really is a way to make something that tastes like a mature first growth Bordeaux from a great vintage?
+What if there really is a shortcut to manufacturing something that tastes like a mature first growth Bordeaux from a great vintage?
+Are we drinking inferior wines because of sentimental ideas about authenticity?

 Peter Watts's Web site has a blurb of sorts from James Nicoll: “Whenever I find my will to live becoming too strong, I read Peter Watts.”
 Not quite fair, but there's enough truth there for it to be funny.
 One thing that's unsettling about Watts's books (all of them that I've read, anyway) is that he just doesn't write pleasant characters.
 Even more unsettling, though, is that whether Watts is writing about biochemistry, or software, or romance, his perspective is thoroughly evolutionary.
 That may not seem so very unsettling, but it is.
 We are products of evolution, but that doesn't mean we're used to thinking of it as the primary way of looking at everything in the world.
 In Watts's books humans are not what we would like to think we are, and the universe is not as comfortable a place as we might hope.
 I don't think the perspective in these books is the full truth, but it's hard to dismiss it as completely wrong.